WHY GERMAN CV PHOTOS ARE NOT NECESSARY

 If you decide to feature a photo on your CV, follow these guidelines:

-2) Smile and look as confident as possible.
+⭐ Smile and look as confident as possible.
+Look straight at the camera.

-5) If you have the budget, get your photo taken by a professional photographer.
+⭐ If you have the budget, get your photo taken by a professional photographer.
 You can get one done fairly cheaply at almost any studio in Germany for almost the same price as a passport photo, and they’ll even do touch-ups.
-But honestly, phone cameras are so good these days, a shot done in portrait mode will give you a decent photo with no one even noticing the difference.
-Hint – I’ve only used photos taken with my iPhone and I’ve never had any problems.
+But honestly, phone cameras are so good these days; a shot done in portrait mode will give you a decent photo without anyone noticing the difference.

 When you read articles telling you to go all out and spend hundreds of euros on a photographer, don’t feel pressured to do so.
-If you’re out of work and don’t have the money for such a luxury, remember what I’ve written here.
+Remember what I’ve written here if you’re out of work and don’t have the money for such a luxury.
 Photos done at home with your mobile phone are absolutely fine and totally acceptable.

 Your Takeaways For German CV Photos